Howard M. Stein

 Mr. Stein is an active supporter of Big Brothers Big Sisters of Long Island, a member of its President’s Counsel and was the recipient of its Presidential Award in 2000.
 In 2007 he received The Harry Chapin Humanitarian Award from Long Island Cares, Inc. and in 2009 he was named as one of Long Island’s “50 Around 50” for professional achievement and community service.

 Active in the real estate community, Mr. Stein is a board member of the Association for a Better Long Island and the Institute of Real Estate at Hofstra.
-In 2013 he was presented with an award by Commercial and Industrial Brokers Society of Long Island and named "Associate Member of the Year".
+In 2013 he was presented with an award by Commercial and Industrial Brokers Society of Long Island and named “Associate Member of the Year”.
 Mr. Stein has also been recently appointed to serve on the Board of Directors of Vision Long Island, an advocate of Smart Growth.
-Mr. Stein has been included several times by Long Island Business News in its list of "Who's Who in Real Estate Law".
-In 2012, 2013 and 2014 he was named to the Metro New York Super Lawyers list.
+Mr. Stein has been included several times by Long Island Business News in its list of “Who’s Who in Real Estate Law”.
+From 2012 until 2018 consecutively each year, Mr. Stein was named to the Metro New York Super Lawyers list.

-He and his wife Cathy reside in Commack, have three children and two grandchildren.
+He and his wife Cathy reside in Commack, have three children and four grandchildren.